nthai/Grid2Op/docs/modeled_elements.rst

   with `env.gen_pmin`, `env.action_space.gen_pmin`, `env.observation_space.gen_pmin`, `act.gen_pmin`
   or even `obs.gen_pmin` for example.
 We do not recommend to alter them.
 - `Modifiable attributes` are the attributes than can be modified by the `action`
-- `Observable attributes` are the attributs that can be read from the observation.
+- `Observable attributes` are the attributes that can be read from the observation.
 We do not recommend to alter them.
 - `Equations satisfied` explains the "constraint" of all of the above